 Coalport is renowned for producing high quality tableware, figurines and commemorative pieces that has captured the hearts of both casual appreciators and hardcore collectors alike for over 200 years.
 If you’re a collector or simply curious about these exquisite pieces, it’s good to understand how to identify Coalport China markings and backstamps.
 In this guide, we’ll look into the fascinating world of Coalport pottery and help you start to recognise some of their most distinctive markings.

 The Coalport China Works was founded by John Rose in 1795 in Coalport, Shropshire.
-Seemingly, Coalport was named Coalport because of the coal that was transferred from canal boats to river vessels in the Coalbrook Dale area.
+Coalport was named Coalport because of the coal that was transferred from canal boats to river vessels in the Coalbrook Dale area.
 The Coalport porcelain factory was the first factory to be established in the Ironbridge Gorge, and the original factory buildings today house the Coalport China Museum.

 Over the years, it gained a reputation for its high-quality porcelain, including dinnerware, decorative pieces, and more.
 Coalport has produced an array of exquisite patterns and designs since its inception, making it a sought-after brand for avid collectors.